Salary and Career Info for a High School Football Coach

-According to the U.S. Bureau of Labor Statistics (BLS), coaches in general earned a mean annual wage of $36,680 in May 2012; this includes coaches who are not licensed public school teachers.
-However, many coaches are also teachers, and public school teachers generally get paid quite a bit more.
-The BLS found that elementary and middle school teachers averaged $56,180 per year in 2012, while high school teachers made an average of $57,710 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), coaches and scouts in general earned a mean annual wage of $37,610 in May 2013; this includes coaches who are not licensed public school teachers.
+However, many football coaches also are high school teachers, and public school teachers generally get paid quite a bit more.
+The BLS found that high school teachers made an average salary of $58,260 in May 2013.

-High school football coaches organize and train for football competitions at the secondary education level.
-They design training sessions for high school football players to build and assess a player's strength, endurance and technique.
-They evaluate the team as a whole determining the strengths and weakness then adjusting players accordingly.
+High school football coaches organize and train players for football competitions at the secondary school level.
+They design training sessions to build and assess players' strength, endurance and technique.
+They also evaluate the team as a whole, determining its strengths and weaknesses, and adjust their lineup accordingly.
 High school football coaches design strategies and evaluate opposing teams.
 They are charged with instilling a sense of teamwork and sportsmanship in their players.

 To coach in a public high school, one typically needs to be certified; however, requirements vary by state.
 Private schools don't always have this requirement.
 To gain state certification, candidates usually must be 18 or older, have a current cardiopulmonary resuscitation (CPR) card and pass a written examination.
 Many states also require that candidates possess prior experience in a camp or school.

-As of May 2012, coaches and scouts held 201,800 positions, according to the BLS.
+As of 2012, coaches held 243,900 positions, according to the BLS.
 The number of jobs for coaches was expected to rise by 15% from 2012-2022, which is a bit faster than the average for all occupations.

 Related to Salary and Career Info for a High School Football Coach